César Vallejo: Biography

-Death in Paris
+Death

-At the beginning of 1938, he worked as a language and literature professor in Paris, but in March, he suffered from physical exhaustion.
-On March 24 he was hospitalized for an unknown disease (it was later understood that it was the reactivation of a kind of malaria, which he had suffered as a child), and on April 7 and 8, he became critically ill.
+At the beginning of 1938, he worked as a language and literature professor in Paris, but in March he suffered from physical exhaustion.
+On March 24 he was hospitalized for an unknown disease (it was later understood that it was the reactivation of a kind of malaria, which he had suffered as a child), and on April 7 and 8 he became critically ill.
 He died a week later, on April 15, a holy, rainy Friday in Paris.
 It was not a Thursday, as he seemed to have predicted in his poem «"Black Stone on a White Stone"».
-His death was fictionalised in Roberto Bolano's novel Monsieur Pain.
+His death was fictionalized in Roberto Bolaño's novel Monsieur Pain.
 He was embalmed.
-His funeral eulogy was written by the French writer, Louis Aragon.
+His funeral eulogy was written by the French writer Louis Aragon.
 On April 19, his remains were transferred to the Mansion of Culture, and later to the Montrouge cemetery.

 On April 3, 1970, his widow, Georgette Vallejo, had his remains moved and reinterred in the Montparnasse cemetery.